otago-polytechnic-bit-courses/ID623001-introduction-to-algorithmic-problem-solving/lecture-notes/01-introduction-to-unity-scripting.md

 - **Sprites** - 2D image files.
 In 3D games, typically reserved for UI graphical elements.
 - **Textures** - a bitmap image that can be applied to models via **materials**.

+### Scene view

+Open the **Game** scene.
+You can see all the Game Objects currently in the scene.

+In the **hierarchy tab** you can see all the same Game Objects (and a few others), organised into a tree-like hierarchy.

+- **Music** - an audio source playing the background music loop.
+- **Main Camera** - the camera that points down at the scene to render everything to the player.
+To see anything upon running the game, you must have a camera.
+- **Directional Light** - a single light source that illuminates the scene.
+Scenes in Unity need some sort of light source to
+Scenery: This GameObjects hold the ground and the windmills.
+Hay Machine: This is the blue machine sitting on the rails.
+It’s made out of a few GameObjects to make it easy to customize later on.

 ```javascript
 var x // Not initialised
 x = 5